What to look out for in the UEFA Europa League semi-final second legs

 Sevilla wait on Ocampos

-As you might expect from the six-time winners, Sevilla's record in European semi-final ties is formidable – but they may be without a key attacking influence, winger Lucas Ocampos having sustained a muscular injury in the first leg, having set up Youssef En-Nesyri's opener.
+As you might expect from the six-time winners, Sevilla's record in European semi-final ties is formidable – but they may be without a key attacking influence, winger Lucas Ocampos having sustained a muscular injury after setting up Youssef En-Nesyri's opener in the first leg.
 It was his third direct goal involvement in this season's competition: only top scorer En-Nesyri has had more for Sevilla.

 Changes could tempt Juventus

-With his side trailing at the break in the first leg, Massimiliano Allegri made two changes, bringing on wingers in Federico Chiesa and Samuel Iling Junior, the 19-year-old receiving his longest run-out in the Europa League so far.
-Azzurri regular Chiesa, who has had an injury-troubled season, improved Juve, while Iling Junior's impressive, inventive display suggested he will be a starter before long.
+With his team trailing at the break in the first leg, Massimiliano Allegri made two changes, bringing on wingers Federico Chiesa and Samuel Iling-Junior – the 19-year-old receiving his longest run-out yet in the Europa League.
+Italy regular Chiesa has had an injury-troubled season but he quickly improved Juve, while Iling-Junior's impressive, inventive display suggested he will be a starter before long.

-Allegri has used all five of his substitutes by the 70th minute, and it was Paul Pogba who set up fellow replacement Federico Gatti, for the equaliser.
+Allegri had used all five of his substitutes by the 70th minute, and it was Paul Pogba who set up fellow replacement Federico Gatti for the last-gasp equaliser.
 All that talent in reserve may have Allegri reassessing his starting line-up, mindful that a near-perfect performance may be required against opponents with an imperious Europa League home record.

 Leverkusen must overcome Italian hoodoo

-Leverkusen cannot have been surprised by the first-leg result against Roma; they have now lost their last seven UEFA club games against Serie A sides.
-Moreover, over the past ten years, only three sides have reached the final after losing their semi-final first leg (Benfica in 2013, Liverpool in 2016 and Rangers in 2022).
+Leverkusen cannot have been surprised by the first-leg result against Roma; they have now lost their last seven UEFA club competition games against Serie A teams.
+The upshot is that they face a complicated task: over the past ten years, only three sides have reached the final after losing their semi-final opener (Benfica in 2013, Liverpool in 2016 and Rangers in 2022).

-However, in all of those three cases, the victors played the second leg at home, just as Leverkusen do, and the Werkself's goalkeeper Lukas Hradecky is not feeling too burdened by history as he looks ahead.
-"It's a tough one," he acknowledged.
-"But we have beaten Leipzig and Bayern at home.
+However, in all of those three cases, the victors played the second leg at home, just as Leverkusen will on Thursday, and Werkself goalkeeper Lukas Hradecky is not feeling too burdened by history as he looks ahead.
+"It's a tough one," he acknowledged, "but we have beaten Leipzig and Bayern at home.
 We're a strong team with our fans behind us."

 Bove comes of age

-It was quite the occasion for Bove, who "felt a 'sea' of emotions inside" after scoring, but bigger challenges lie ahead.
+It was quite the occasion for Bove, who "felt a sea of emotions inside" after scoring, but bigger challenges lie ahead.
 "We'll go to Germany with the same desire," he added.
-Another important contribution that helps steer his side to a second UEFA final in as many years might make the local boy big news worldwide.
+Another important contribution that helps steer his side to a second UEFA competition final in as many years might just make the local boy big news worldwide.

 Where is the 2023 Europa League final being played?